FilledOfCode/Platinum/README.md

 - PHOW features (dense multi-scale SIFT descriptors)
 - Elkan k-means for fast visual word dictionary construction
 - Spatial histograms as image descriptors
-- A homogeneous kernel map to transform a Chi2 support vector machine (SVM) into a
+- A homogeneous kernel map to transform a Chi2 support vector machine (SVM) into a linear one
+- Li